GargIT/greengrass/README.md

 This system replaces an Excel-based utility billing system with a comprehensive web application that supports:

-- **Dynamic household management** - 14 households with equal shares, simplified ownership model without andelstal calculations
+- **Dynamic household management** - Any number of households with equal shares by default (andelstal removed)
-- **Quarterly billing system** - streamlined to focus on 4-month billing periods only
+- **Tertiary billing system** - streamlined to focus on 3 billing periods per year (every 4 months)
 - **Volume-based utility billing** - all costs calculated based on consumption (m³)
 - **Multiple utility services** - water, electricity, heating, internet, membership fees
 - **Reconciliation system** - main meters vs household meters with adjustments as separate line items